 Import and Export of Intermittent Resources

 Across the western region there are specific locations where intermitted resources such as wind can be operated most productively, but these locations are not necessarily inside the control areas that can fully utilize such generation.
 Moreover, some areas that may not contain highly productive intermittent resource locations are still subject to renewable portfolio standards.
 It is necessary, therefore, to develop principles and procedures for importing and exporting the energy from intermittent resources in a manner that reflects the unique operating characteristics of these resources.
 This activity spans multiple functions of the CAISO and other organizations, including the Renewables Roadmap discussed in section 3.3, and infrastructure-related initiatives, as well as market initiatives.
 This activity also includes collaborative work among the western states’ and federal agencies’ wind sharing initiatives.
-Because of the variability of intermittent resources, the market-related aspects have overlapping issues with section 2.3.8, “Dynamic Scheduling (Import and Export) for Load and Generation”.Interchange transactions after the Real Time Market
+Because of the variability of intermittent resources, the market-related aspects have overlapping issues with section 2.3.8, “Dynamic Scheduling (Import and Export) for Load and Generation”.

+Subject to Ranking

+Interchange transactions after the Real Time Market

 This item will explore ways to allow SCs to schedule bilateral import and export transactions with the CAISO after the close of the Real Time Market at T-75 minutes, in situations where the needed import and export transmission capacity is available.
-Although some interchange transactions would not be fully dispatchable, this topic has overlapping issues and would be coordinated with section 2.3.8.Import and Export of Ancillary Services
+Although some interchange transactions would not be fully dispatchable, this topic has overlapping issues and would be coordinated with section 2.3.8.

+Subject to Ranking

+Import and Export of Ancillary Services

 This item will consider ways to expand the ability to import and export reserves, and to clearly define the relationship between Energy schedules on interties and the associated ancillary service requirements.